Safar (1970 film): Plot

 Moreover, Neela regularly visits her brother's house where Avinash was a frequent visitor.
 She also visits Avinash's place.
 Shekhar slowly grows suspicious of Neela and Avinash and asks his younger brother to spy on her.
 Later he finds a "love letter", which was once written by Avinash as he imitated Neela's handwriting just for fun.
 However, in a grave misunderstanding, Shekhar thinks that Neela has indeed written that love note to Avinash and becomes devastated.
-He wants to set her free from their marriage, and ends up dying by suicide.
+He wants to set her free from their marriage, and ends up committing suicide.
 Police suspect that Neela killed him and arrest her for murder.

 In a surprising twist during the trial, Shekhar's mother Mrs. Kapoor (Nadira), who was always hostile to her daughter-in-law, testifies in favour of her unblemished character.
 The court acquits Neela.
 Later it is revealed that Avinash left to get away from their marital lives not knowing that Shekhar had committed suicide.
 He comes back in the final stage of his disease and dies in Dr. Chandra's hospital.
 Heart-broken and devastated, Neela has lost the will to live, but Dr. Chandra consoles her and takes her under his wing to make her a great surgeon like him.
 The film ends with Neela sending her brother-in-law Montu (Mahesh Kothare) abroad for studies and dedicating her life to the medical profession.